Quantum geometric tensors from sub-bundle geometry: Differential geometric setup

 A non-degenerate Hermitian form on $E$ is a map $h: \Gamma(E) \times \Gamma(E) \to \sflds_\numC(\mfd)$ satisfying

-where $\Psi, \Psi_1, \Psi_2, \Psi_3 \in \Gamma(E)$ are arbitrary sections and $f \in \sflds_\numC(\mfd)$ is any complex scalar field.
+where $\Psi, \Psi_1, \Psi_2, \Psi_3 \in \Gamma(E)$ are arbitrary sections, $f \in \sflds_\numC(\mfd)$ is any complex scalar field, and overlines denote complex conjugation.
 With this additional structure, the bundles are referred to as Hermitian vector bundles \cite{1987_Kobayashi,2012_Demailly}.
 Note that this does not entail that $h$ is a Hermitian \emph{metric} on the fibers of $E$ since positive-definiteness is not assumed—instead $h$ can be regarded as a Hermitian pseudo-metric on the fibers.
 The action of the form $h$ can also be translated into the Dirac notation as $h(\Phi, \Psi) = \braket{\Phi \mid \Psi}$.

 A covariant derivative (also referred to as a connection) on $E$ is a map

 such that for all vector fields $X, X_1, X_2 \in \vflds(\mfd)$, sections $\Phi, \Phi_1, \Phi_2 \in \Gamma(E)$, real-valued scalar fields $\lambda \in \sflds_\numR(\mfd)$ and complex scalar fields $f \in \sflds_\numC(\mfd)$ one has